[?] Subscribe To This Site

 Royal barge Anekchatphuchong

-The Royal Barge Procession 2007 is the 16th procession in the reign of HM King Bhumipol Adulyadej.
 The first was in 1957 after a 25 year break, to mark the 2,500th year of the Buddhist era.
 I managed to catch the last three in 2003, 2006 and 2007.

 By 1600 the last of the escort barges passed under the Phra Pin Klao Bridge and sailed towards the Temple of Dawn preserving a tradition that dates back to the 13th century Sukhothai kingdom.